Control of Conditional Processes and Fleming--Viot Dynamics: Fleming--Viot Dynamics of McKean--Vlasov Type

-The process $X$ is a mean-field analogue of a Fleming--Viot type particle system introduced by Burdzy et al.\@ \cite{burdzy_flem_viot_1996}.
-Whenever the representative particle hits the boundary, it is reinserted at a location that is distributed according to the current law $\mu_t$ of the system.
-As we will show next, the law of the solution of \eqref{eq:fleming_viot} coincides with the conditional law of the killed process discussed in Section \ref{sec:equivalence}.
+The process $X$ is a mean-field analogue of the Fleming--Viot type particle system introduced by Burdzy et al.\@ \cite{burdzy_flem_viot_1996}.
+Whenever the representative particle hits the boundary, it is reinserted at a location that is distributed according to the prevailing law $\mu_t$ of the system.
+As shown below, the law of the solution of \eqref{eq:fleming_viot} coincides with the conditional law of the killed process discussed in Section \ref{sec:equivalence}.
+First, however, let us clarify how weak and strong solutions for McKean--Vlasov SDE \eqref{eq:fleming_viot} are defined and discuss different notions of uniqueness.
+This requires some care, as we have to pin down the randomness introduced by the reinsertions.
+For this we rely on a specific construction of the sequence $(\xi_k)_{k \geq 1}$, which we outline next.
+We say that a measurable function $H \define \P(\R^d) \times [0, 1] \to \R^d$ is a \textit{representation} of $\P(\R^d)$ if $H(m, \cdot)^{\#}\cal{U}([0, 1]) = m$ for all $m \in \P(\R^d)$.
+Here the symbol $\#$ in the superscript indicates the pushforward of a measurable function and $\cal{U}([0, 1])$ is the uniform distribution on $[0, 1]$.
+Representations of $\P(\R^d)$ are guaranteed to exist by \cite[Theorem 1]{blackwell_skorokhod_1983}.
+Now, if $(U_k)_{k \geq 1}$ is an i.i.d.\@ sequence of random variables, uniformly distributed on $[0, 1]$ and such that $\xi$, $W$, and $U_k$, $k \geq 1$, are independent, then setting $\xi_k = H(\mu_{\tau_k}, U_k)$, we find